ArkamFahry/KnowledgeBase/pages/Debezium.md

 			- It integrates well with other tools and frameworks within the Kafka ecosystem, allowing for easy consumption of data by applications, analytics platforms, or storage systems.
 		- **Community Support**
 			- Debezium benefits from an active open-source community that contributes to its development, supports users, and continuously improves its functionality and compatibility with different databases.
-	- By leveraging Debezium, developers can build scalable, event-driven architectures that react to changes in databases in real-time.
-It's particularly useful in scenarios where applications need immediate access to updated database information without putting extra load on the database itself.
 	- ## Example Debezium Config
 		- ```json
 		  {